Guided Speculative Inference for Efficient Test-Time Alignment of LLMs: Abstract

 \section{Abstract}

 We propose \emph{Guided Speculative Inference} (GSI), a novel algorithm for efficient reward-guided decoding in large language models.
 GSI combines soft best-of-$n$ test-time scaling with a reward model $r(x,y)$ and speculative samples from a small auxiliary model $\pi_S(y\mid x)$.
-We provably approximate the optimal tilted policy $\pi_{\beta,B}(y\mid x) \propto \pi_B(y\mid x)\exp(\beta\,r(x,y))$ of soft best-of-$n$ under the primary model $\pi_B$.
-We derive a theoretical bound on the KL divergence between our induced distribution and the optimal policy.
-In experiments on reasoning benchmarks (MATH500, OlympiadBench, Minerva Math), our method achieves higher accuracy than standard soft best-of-$n$ with $\pi_S$ and reward-guided speculative decoding \citep{rsd}, and in certain settings even outperforms soft best-of-$n$ with $\pi_B$.
-The code is available at: \url{https://github.com/j-geuter/GSI}.
+We provably approximate both the optimal tilted policy $\pi_{\beta,B}(y\mid x) \propto \pi_B(y\mid x)\exp(\beta\,r(x,y))$ of soft best-of-$n$ under the base model $\pi_B$, as well as the expected reward under the optimal policy.
+In experiments on reasoning benchmarks (MATH500, OlympiadBench, Minerva Math, MMLU-STEM, GSM8K) and across different model families, our method achieves higher accuracy than standard soft best-of-$n$ with $\pi_S$ and reward-guided speculative decoding \citep{rsd}, and in certain settings even outperforms soft best-of-$n$ with $\pi_B$, while reducing end-to-end latency by up to $28\%$.